 Speaker Series participation consists of attending each event, participating in class discussions, asking content-related questions, and submitting a paper.
 The aim of these exercises is to help you develop your critical thinking skills.
 Note that exercises might be added or deleted from this list as the quarter progresses.

 Note: This is an individual effort.
 You must attend 4 out of 5 events and submit a paper for each event attended.
-If you did not attend an event, and submitted a paper for it, your submission will receive a zero!

 Project Proposal, PERT and Gantt Charts: